European airlines waiting in line for coronavirus bailouts want to tap another source of interest-free loans: their customers.

-“Faced with a cashflow catastrophe, many airlines can only offer vouchers in lieu of immediate cash refunds for cancelled flights,” industry association Airlines for Europe (A4E) said.
+“Faced with a cashflow catastrophe, many airlines can only offer vouchers in lieu of immediate cash refunds for cancelled flights,” their lobby group Airlines for Europe (A4E) said.

-A prolonged shutdown would make about 3.5 billion euros of Lufthansa revenue eligible for refund in the second quarter, Citi estimates – ahead of the 3 billion euros at IAG or Air France-KLM, 770 million euros at easyJet and 760 million at Ryanair.
+A prolonged shutdown would make about 3.5 billion euros ($3.90 billion) of Lufthansa revenue eligible for refund in the second quarter, Citi estimates – ahead of the 3 billion euros at British Airways parent IAG or Air France-KLM, 770 million euros at easyJet and 760 million at Ryanair.

 Air France-KLM, which like Lufthansa has grounded the vast majority of its flights, is telling clients it no longer offers the immediate refunds required under European law.

 Instead it is issuing a customer credit valid for one year that can be refunded only at the end of that period.

 “Air France recognises clients would normally receive immediate reimbursement,” its website says, blaming exceptional circumstances and “a very high number of refund requests.”